 - 4.3.4.5 The nature of the planned activity and the anticipated volumes of material involved (for individual sandwaves) are broadly comparable to that encountered during sandwave clearance operations during installation of the Race Bank export cable.
 Sandwave clearance has been and will be undertaken for Race Bank using TSHDs to excavate trenches through sandwaves with a width of 25 to 30 m plus some allowance for side slopes.
 Individual sandwaves typically require dredging of about 500 to 6,000 m3, but up to ~16,000 m3 in the case of a few larger sandwave features.
 Sandwave clearance may be achieved via either dredging (using a TSHD), or through use of a mass flow excavation tool. - 4.3.4.6 For Hornsea Three, the maximum design scenario sediment release caused by sandwave clearance is characterised in Table 4.26. - 4.3.4.7 Changes in SSC associated with sandwave clearance by dredging will be the same as described in section 4.3.3 for gravity base foundation bed preparation.
 The sediments in the sandwave feature will be predominantly sand, although potentially with some small proportion of fines (<5 to 10%).
 Individual sandwaves typically require less than one dredging cycle per sandwave (dredge volumes 500 to 6,000 m3) but between one and two dredging cycles per sandwave in the case of a few larger sandwaves (dredge volumes up to 16,000 m3).
 Dredge spoil will be returned to the seabed in the vicinity of the dredged area and so may be less than one full hopper in volume per release.
-In this case, the volume of sediment entering into suspension from the disposal plume (and so the resulting SSC level), and the volume of sediment deposited to the seabed (and so the resulting extent and thickness of any deposits) is expected to be proportionally smaller. - 4.3.4.8 Changes in SSC due to sandwave jetting by mass flow excavator were considered (using numerical modelling) for Hornsea Project One and Hornsea Project Two, adopting the following assumptions: - Peak depth averaged flow speed of 0.75 to 1.0 m/s; - The jetting device will travel at 0.05 m/s; - The jet head will operate at 1 m above the seabed; - The diameter of the jet head is 1.5 m; - The jetting device draws in seawater from the side pipes and jets water out from the vertical down pipe.
-The bed material is shifted and trenched with the force of the jet (except in cases where the bed has high cohesive strength) and flushed away; - Only one 'pass' will be made through each sandwave to achieve the required clearance width; - The width of the sandwave to be cleared is 20 m; - The depth of clearance varies for each location but the largest sandwave that may need to be cleared is 5 m in height; and - The displaced sediment will contain up to 10% fines (i.e. <63 μm).
+In this case, the volume of sediment entering into suspension from the disposal plume (and so the resulting SSC level), and the volume of sediment deposited to the seabed (and so the resulting extent and thickness of any deposits) is expected to be proportionally smaller. - 4.3.4.8 Changes in SSC due to sandwave jetting by mass flow excavator were considered (using numerical modelling) for Hornsea Project One and Hornsea Project Two, adopting the following assumptions: - Peak depth averaged flow speed of 0.75 to 1.0 m/s; - The jetting device will travel at 0.05 m/s; - The jet head will operate at 1 m above the seabed; - The diameter of the jet head is 1.5 m; - bed has high cohesive strength) and flushed away; - Only one 'pass' will be made through each sandwave to achieve the required clearance width; - The width of the sandwave to be cleared is 20 m; - is 5 m in height; and - The displaced sediment will contain up to 10% fines (i.e. $<63 \mu m$).